rishabh-khurana/ioT-BankingApp/README.md

 I. Only an Android App will be developed for this project.
 No iOS App hence only Android phones are used.

 II.
-Bluecats bluetooth proximity beacons will be used to detect customers and eventually collect data.
+[Bluecats](https://www.bluecats.com/) bluetooth proximity [beacons](http://wwwpress.bluecats.com/buy-beacons/) will be used to detect customers and eventually collect data.

 III.
-Developed in Javascript, nodeJS.
+Developed in Kotlin, Javascript and NodeJS.
 MySQL will be used for databases along with Python for analytics and machine learning.

 IV.
 Bluecats web app for monitoring and if maintenance is required.